Tesco Direct

 Tesco Direct was a shopping catalogue and website operated by the British supermarket chain and retailer Tesco.
-It supplied non-food goods such as homeware and consumer products with delivery or in-store collection through collection points in Tesco stores.
+It was supplying non-food goods such as homeware and consumer products with delivery or in-store collection through collection points in Tesco stores.
 It was run in competition with Argos and Amazon.
-The final catalogue was published and printed in 2012.
+Its final catalogue was published and printed in 2012.

-It opened in 2006 and ceased trading on 9 July 2018.
+Tesco Direct opened in 2006 and ceased trading on 9 July 2018.
 When it closed it employed around 500 people.
 Tesco described the loss-making service as having “no route to profitability” when announcing the closure.
 Citing high costs of marketing and fulfillment for the service as responsible for the failure.